 At an intuitive level udervaluation of the exchange rate seems to be a way to encourage exports, restructuring, and growth, while fighting inflation through tight fiscal and monetary policy (sterilization of increases in money supply caused by the growth of foreign exchange reserves), not through highly priced national currency.
 Undervalued currency - the necessary component of export led growth.
 It used to be the strategy of Japan, Korea, Taiwan and Singapore some time ago, when those countries were still poor and were catching up with high income states.
-This is currently the strategy of many new emerging market economies, especially that of China, which continues to keep the exchange rate at an extremely low level (5 times lower than PPP rate) by accumulating foreign exchange reserves at a record pace.
-It is by no means an accident that all very fast growing economies are also famous for high and rapidly growing international reserves: China (including Hong Kong), Taiwan, Singapore, Malaysia, Thailand, account for a good 20% of total world reserves, whereas reserves to GDP ratio for these countries is normally above 20% as compared to only 7% for the world as a whole and only about 5% for Russia in the 1990s.
+This is currently the strategy of many new emerging market economies, especially that of China, which continues to keep the exchange rate at an extremely low level (20-25% of the PPP rate) by accumulating foreign exchange reserves at a record pace.
+It is by no means an accident that all very fast growing economies are also famous for high and rapidly growing international reserves: China and Japan accounted in 2005 for over 1/3 of total world FER, East Asia - for over half; reserves to GDP ratio for these countries is normally above 20% as compared to below 10% for the world as a whole.